-Gandhi Square, named for the Indian leader and human rights activist, is located in Johannesburg’s Central Business District and functions as the main central bus terminus for the city’s Metrobus network.
-In the late 1990s property developer Gerald Olitzki was granted permission to revamp the bus terminus as part of Johannesburg’s inner city renewal project and in 2002 reconstruction of the square was finished and a statue of a young Mahatma Gandhi was placed at its centre.
+Gandhi Square, named for the Indian leader and human rights activist, is located in Johannesburg’s central business district and functions as the main central bus terminus for the city’s Metrobus network.
+In the late 1990s, property developer Gerald Olitzki was granted permission to revamp the bus terminus as part of Johannesburg’s inner-city renewal project, and in 2002 reconstruction of the square was finished and a statue of a young Mahatma Gandhi was placed at its centre.

-In the neighbouring streets you will also find the revitalised Main Street district with its street cafes filled with office workers on weekday lunch times and the iconic 223 metre high Carlton Centre skyscraper, that houses one of the biggest malls in the Johannesburg city centre and offers panoramic views from the Top of Africa viewing deck on the 50th floor.
+In the neighbouring streets you will also find the revitalised Main Street district with its street cafes filled with office workers at weekday lunchtimes and the iconic 223m-high Carlton Centre skyscraper, which houses one of the biggest malls in the Johannesburg city centre and offers panoramic views from the Top of Africa viewing deck on the 50th floor.

-Gandhi Square's historical heritage coupled with the urban renewal within the area has resulted in this location being one of the popular places to visit in Johannesburg by locals and international tourists alike.
+Gandhi Square's historical heritage, coupled with the urban renewal within the area, has resulted in this location being one of the popular places to visit in Johannesburg by locals and international tourists alike.